rvinluan/rvinluan.github.io/_posts/2016-12-23-year-in-review.md

 I didn't have time to participate in [nanogenmo](https://github.com/NaNoGenMo/2016) this year, which I'm sad about because I had so much fun [last year](http://rvinluan.github.io/AnotherLife/).

 I didn't release a game in 2016, even though I started working on...5.
-Some of those games turned out to be too large in scope, others lost what made them interesting, others I was working on with another person and then we both sort of fizzled out.
+Some of those games turned out to be too large in scope, others I failed to anything interesting in, others I was working on with another person and then we both sort of fizzled out.
 (Some are just not done yet!)
 This is the saddest item on my 'what I didn't do' list because I really want to make more games.
 For 2017 I think the lesson I'm taking away is that I need to learn to find small interesting ideas, descope, and then follow through.

 ### Plans for next  year: